-Also, shifting from a mid-tier auditor to a Big 4 auditor would increase both costs and financial reporting credibility for a company.
-Therefore, it can be argued that firms with greater need to reduce costs will shift 'down' from Big 4 auditors to mid-tier auditors, but firms with greater need for credibility (and financial advice) will shift 'up' from mid-tier auditors to Big 4 auditors.
+Shifting from a smaller auditor to a Big 4 auditor would increase both costs and financial reporting credibility for a company.
+Therefore, it can be argued that firms with greater need to reduce costs will shift 'down' from Big 4 auditors to smaller auditors, but firms with greater need for credibility (and financial advice) will shift 'up' from smaller auditors to Big 4 auditors.